-Each PLTA pack trial level requires successful completion of multiple iterations of a trail.
+Each PLTA pack trial level requires successful completion of multiple variations of a trial.
 This rule was established as part of the original concept of pack trials for PLTA llamas.
-It is intended to insure that the llama is capable of demonstrating the necessary skill to perform at that level in varying circumstances and on multiple occasions.
+It is intended to ensure that the llama is capable of demonstrating the necessary skill to perform at that level in varying circumstances and on multiple occasions.
 To provide for this at a pack trial event, organizers should consider using different obstacle for each trial, or running the course and obstacles in opposite directions to provide a varied experience for the llamas.